wiredhut/wiredflow/docs/index.md

 <img src="https://raw.githubusercontent.com/wiredhut/wiredflow/main/docs/media/wiredflow.png" width="800"/>

-Welcome to wiredflow open-source tool documentation!
+Welcome to wiredflow tool documentation!

-Wiredflow is a lightweight Python library for configuring ETL (Extract, Transform, Load) pipelines.
+Wiredflow is an open-source lightweight Python library for configuring ETL (Extract, Transform, Load) pipelines.
 Designed to create services with multi-step data processing using just Python and nothing more.

 The main body of documentation is organized into two large sections: